cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submit_data.md

 <!--  ----------------------------------------- -->
 ## What happens to your data at the CDS?

 Once the data have been submitted on the CDS servers, the VizieR team will check that the data is compatible with our standards.
-Once the data have been accepted, the CDS team will also add some valuable and relevant information such as metadata and links to other catalogs.
+Once the data have been accepted, the CDS team will also add some valuable and relevant information such as metadata and links to other catalogues.
 This can lead to interactions with the authors, but we are trying to minimize the level of interaction.

 ### Behind the scenes: verifications

-In addition to the semi-automated verifications already done by the programs during the different steps of the ingestion, more in-depth verifications are done by the CDS team focusing on the reliability and the quality of the catalogs.
+In addition to the semi-automated verifications already done by the programs during the different steps of the ingestion, more in-depth verifications are done by the CDS team focusing on the reliability and the quality of the catalogues.

 In the following, we present some examples based on real datasets.